Our values: Justice, equal justice, civil justice, equal opportunity, fairness, fair rules, fair markets, level playing field, security, safety

 There has been a decades-long attack on the rights of average Americans to sue businesses for wrongdoing.
 Called “tort reform,” this effort isn’t “reform” at all; it is a cruel shifting of costs from rich companies that caused injuries to the unfortunate people who were injured.
 States can push back and make their courts fairer by discouraging contract clauses that require forced arbitration or waivers of injunctive relief, and by providing punitive damages and class action relief through legislation that creates minimum standards of contract fairness.

 Corporations possess a tremendous amount of personal information about customers and potential customers.
 When these companies are hacked, individuals may have their money, credit and identities stolen.
-Massive data breaches have become painfully common, from Equifax and Target to Yahoo and Marriott.
+Massive data breaches have become painfully common, from Microsoft and Marriott to AIS and CAM4.
 To ensure the security of customer records, the Data Privacy Protection Act requires that any business that handles or stores the personal information of any resident of the state must meet certain security standards to protect the information.

 In 2016, the Federal Communications Commission established rules to limit how Internet service providers (ISPs) like AT&T, Comcast and Verizon, can use a customer’s personal information.
 For sensitive data, ISPs needed active permission from the customer before using geographic location, children’s information, health information, financial information, Social Security numbers, web browsing history, app usage history, or the content of a customer’s communications.
 For less-sensitive personal data, ISPs needed to allow customers to opt-out.
 But in early 2017, Congress and the President overturned those FCC rules.
 States can protect their own residents with the Internet Privacy Protection Act, which forbids ISPs from using or selling sensitive personal information without consent.